phR0ze/nixos-config/README.md

 * Automate the annoying tasks like
   * disk paritioning and mounting
   * generation of nixos hardware configuration
-  * transfering your customizations to the underlying nix flake
+  * transfering install time customizations to the underlying nix flake
-  * installing your complete system via nix flakes
+  * triggering the install of the complete system via nix flakes

 ### Install instructions